 "You won't fool me, witchcraft is an unforgivable sin."
 Petunia answered, "He will not be going to that school!"

 Minerva took in the sight before her.
-The large man and from what she could see in the dinning area an equally large son.
-Her eyes than turned to the obviously undernourished boy at the top of the stairs, "Mr. Potter, my name is Professor McGonagall.
+The large man and from what she could see in the dining area an equally large son.
+Her eyes then turned to the obviously undernourished boy at the top of the stairs, "Mr. Potter, my name is Professor McGonagall.
 I will be one of your teachers at Hogwarts.
 I see you've received your letter; I am here to take you to get your school things for Hogwarts."

 "You obviously didn't hear me before," Petunia insisted in an even more shrill voice.
 "He isn't going to that school for unnaturalness."